radiantlogic-v8/documentation-new/documentation/architect-guide/getting-started-with-radiantone.md

 **Dashboard**

 The dashboard tab is displayed upon successfully logging in to the Main Control Panel.
 There are two sections on the Dashboard tab: Overview and Internode Health.
 The Overview section displays the status of all nodes, and it indicates whether each node is the cluster’s RadiantOne leader (yellow-colored triangle beside the server name).
 You can start and stop the service from here as long as the Jetty web server is running on the node (and as long as the RadiantOne service is not installed to run as a service).
+This section also displays the status of ZooKeeper, ZooKeeper SSL (ZK SSL), the RadiantOne service's LDAP and LDAPS ports, the RadiantOne service's Web Services HTTP and HTTPS.

 ![The Overview section of the Main Control Panel’s Dashboard tab](Media/Image5.2.jpg)